 LA JOLLA, Calif. – After a two-month long national search, UC San Diego Director of Athletics Earl W. Edwards announced today that Chris Carlson has been hired as the new head coach of the Triton men’s basketball program.
-He replaces Bill Carr who posted a 38-45 record in his three seasons at helm before leaving to become the associate head coach at the University of San Diego.
+He replaces Bill Carr who posted a 38-45 record in his three seasons at helm before leaving to become the associate head coach at the

 “We are very excited to have Chris join our staff and lead our men’s basketball program,” said Edwards.
 “He comes from a winning tradition and brings a tremendous amount of knowledge to us from his vast experiences at the Division-I level.
 I have no doubt that he will take this program to a new level of success.”

 Carlson becomes the 11th head men’s basketball coach in the 42-year history of the program and only the third to lead the program at the NCAA Division II level.

 “I am honored and excited to be a part of the UCSD family.
 I want to thank Earl Edwards and the search committee for this amazing opportunity,” said Carlson.
 “These are exciting times in the UCSD Athletic Department and the chance to work with the top-notch student-athletes and coaches that are here is something I feel very privileged to have.

 “I strongly believe in the mission of the University and this Athletic Department, as well as the type of student-athlete that UCSD attracts,” continued Carlson.
 “The potential and promise that exists here is something unique and special, and I am looking forward to building upon the recent successes of the program.
 I also want to thank Ben Howland, who has been instrumental in my development as a coach and person, for his trust and guidance throughout the many years in which we have worked together."